-Where N is the number of devices tested in parallel (N>1), T_1 is the test-time for testing one device, and T_N is the test time for testing N devices in parallel.
-For example, a device with a test time T_1 of 10 seconds tested using N=32 sites in T_N =16 seconds has a multi-site efficiency of 98.06%.
+Where N is the number of devices tested in parallel (N>1), T_I is the test-time for testing one device, and T_N is the test time for testing N devices in parallel.
+For example, a device with a test time T_I of 10 seconds tested using N=32 sites in T_N =16 seconds has a multi-site efficiency of 98.06%.
 Hence, for each additional device tested in parallel there is an overhead of (1-M) = 1.94%.

-Table TST2 - Test Parallelism
+Table TST2 Multi-site Test for Product Segments

 Shared ATE resources that reduce the channel cost may cause a low multi-site efficiency (for example, this is apparent in mixed-signal / RF test).
 Moreover, as one continues to increase the number of sites, a low multi-site efficiency has a larger impact on the cost of test.
 For example, 98% efficiency is adequate for testing two and four sites.
 However, much higher efficiency is needed for testing 32 sites.
 At 98% efficiency going from testing a single site to testing four sites will increase a 10s test time to 10.8s.
-However, going from testing a single site to testing 32 sites at 10s test time to 16.4s, that is, significantly reducing the potential advantage of multi-site test Figure TST4.
-More often than in 2009, companies experience more efficient ways to reduce overall cost of test than going to the next setup with more sites.
-Especially for high mix, low volume applications, there are many tester utilization challenges.
-In these setups, frequently, lower degrees of multi-site is acceptable because test time improvement of techniques to improve utilization have a higher impact on the overall cost of test
+However, going from testing a single site to testing 32 sites will increase a 10s test time to 16.4s, that is, significantly reducing the potential advantage of multi-site test (Figure TST3).

-Figure TST4 - Importance of Multi-Site Efficiency in Massive Parallel Test
+Figure TST3 Importance of Multi-site Efficiency in Massive Parallel Test

-Error!
-Reference source not found. presents the expected trend in the number of sites for an arbitrary device in each product segment.
+Table TST2 presents the expected trend in the number of sites for an arbitrary device in each product segment.
 A custom economic model should be deployed to identify the optimized roadmap to scale test cost of a custom device.
 Note that there are multiple trajectories/approaches that achieve the test cost targets.

-4.10 OTHER COST TRENDS
+OTHER COST TRENDS